sbugert/react-native-admob/README.md

 For iOS you will have to add the [Google Mobile Ads SDK](https://developers.google.com/admob/ios/quick-start#import_the_mobile_ads_sdk) to your Xcode project.

+##### Additional Setup  for Native Ads
+Download `GADTSmallTemplateView.xib` and `GADTMediumTemplateView.xib` files from this repo [googleads-mobile-ios-native-templates](https://github.com/googleads/googleads-mobile-ios-native-templates)

+Once downloaded, drag these files into the root directory of your react-native xcode  project.

 ### Android

 On Android the AdMob library code is part of Play Services, which is automatically added when this library is linked.